 - Respect the car attendant: Remember that there is only one attendant for the whole car.

-- Clean up after yourself; this is polite and enhances the experience for staff and other passengers.
+- Clean up after yourself;ย this is a polite gesture that enhances the experience for staff and other passengers.

 Viewliner Roomette Summary